derekeder/derekeder.com/_posts/blog/2023-08-22-electrifying-our-old-oak-park-home-appliances.md

 * **The best incentives right now are for solar panels**: Rooftop solar has the most incentives and rebates by far.
 Even without our grant from the Village of Oak Park, the state and federal incentives covered more than half of the solar panel installation.
 All other incentives were pretty modest for us by comparison.

-* **Heat Pumps and insulation were the most difficult to figure out**: Out of all the upgrades we did to our home, we [struggled the most with installing heat pumps](/blog/electrifying-our-old-oak-park-home-heat-pumps), mostly because we heard from a lot of HVAC contractors that switching to heat pumps was not possible.
+* **Heat Pumps and insulation were the most difficult to figure out, but also the most important**: Out of all the upgrades we did to our home, we [struggled the most with installing heat pumps](/blog/electrifying-our-old-oak-park-home-heat-pumps), mostly because we heard from a lot of HVAC contractors that switching to heat pumps was not possible.
 Hopefully our struggles and these blog posts will help make it easier for others.
+But the struggle was worth it - we eliminated our largest source of climate pollution and greatly improved the comfort of our home.

 ## Resources {#resources}